 Are you a new homeowner or someone who is thinking about refurbishing their kitchen?
 If so, you certainly have a few choices to make.
 Should you take the traditional route and get a carpenter to build you a kitchen or get a designer-approved fully-functional modular kitchen?
-It’s not an easy choice, given that carpenters have always been the preferred choice, but factory-made modular designs seem to have a better finish!
-Here’s out take on the modular kitchen vs carpenter-made kitchens debate.
-This article hopes to answer all your queries in a simple and practical way.
+It’s not an easy choice, given that carpenters have always been the go-to people, but factory-made modular designs seem to have a better finish!
+Here’s our take on the modular kitchen vs carpenter-made kitchens debate.
+We hope this gives you all the insights you need.

 Pros and Cons of a Modular Kitchen

 A modular or a machine-made kitchen seems like the hottest thing in the market, but comes with its own set of pros and cons.
-Keep reading.
+You can pick what you want for your kitchen and optimise it to make the most of a compact space.
+But is there more you need to know?

 - The sleek construction and layout of the modular kitchen gives your home a neat look